-Utilization Management (UM) assists members in obtaining health care in the most efficient and economical manner.
-We have a utilization management program to protect members from unnecessary costs and to be good stewards of plan resources for all members.
-Quartz uses a variety of processes to evaluate the utilization and quality of health care services provided to Quartz members.
-Quartz's Medical Management (MM) and Behavioral Health departments perform utilization management functions.
+Utilization Management (UM) assists members in obtaining quality health care in the most efficient and economical manner.
+Quartz has a utilization management program to protect members from unnecessary costs and to help Quartz be a good steward of plan resources for all members.
+A variety of processes are in place to evaluate the utilization and quality of health care services provided to Quartz members.
+All the Utilization Management (UM) programs are supported by qualified health professionals and physicians whose education, training and experience are commensurate with the UM reviews they conduct.

 The Quartz Pharmacy Program offers comprehensive pharmacy services for all members receiving prescription benefit coverage through Quartz.
 Additionally, medication utilization management services are provided for selected medications covered under the medical benefit.

-Quartz Pharmacy Program uses internally-derived criteria specific to each individual drug requiring prior authorization.
+The Quartz Pharmacy Program uses internally-derived criteria specific to each individual drug requiring prior authorization.
 The criteria are developed, approved and adopted by a committee of pharmacists and physicians from Quartz’s provider network.
-All the Utilization Management (UM) programs are supported by qualified health professionals and physicians whose education, training and experience are commensurate with the UM reviews they conduct.

 See additional information about the Quartz Pharmacy Program.